mobile-virt/u-boot-chromebook-xe303c12/xen/README.md

-# Experimental Xen Support
+# Xen Support

-It is possible to boot Linux 6.1.y as Xen dom0 on the Chromebook xe303c12, aka Snow, but so far the graphics does not work.
+It is possible to boot Linux 6.1.y as Xen dom0 on the Chromebook xe303c12, aka Snow.

 ## Prerequisites
 This guide presumes the Chromebook Snow is already configured to boot Linux 5.4.257 with kvm support and Devuan 5 from an SD card as described in the top-level README of this repository.